Geary Boulevard Improvement Project

 Map showing proposed new left turn restrictions from Geary at: 33rd Avenue northbound, 27th Avenue northbound, 26th Avenue southbound, 23rd Avenue southbound, 22nd Avenue northbound, 19th Avenue southbound, 18th Avenue northbound, 12th Avenue southbound, 11th Avenue northbound, 8th Avenue northbound, and 4th Avenue southbound. • New right turn restrictions from Geary are proposed at 14th Avenue northbound and Funston Avenue southbound.

-Map showing proposed new turn restrictions on Geary and places where left turns could still be made.
+Map showing turn restrictions on Geary that were implemented in fall 2023 and places where left turns can still be made.
 Download a PDF version.

 Geary is a wide street and serves high traffic volumes, therefore parallel corridors (such as Anza Street) are better designed for east-west bike routes.
 Geary Boulevard Improvement Project bicycle improvements focus on people biking across Geary along north-south bike routes including 8th, 15th, 23rd and 34th avenues.
 These improvements include daylighting and advanced limit lines, as sharrows have already been installed.

-Two small Victorian box trees would be removed within the southwest corner of the Park Presidio greenway near 14th Avenue at Geary to facilitate the relocation of a Bay Wheels bike share station.
-Four new trees would be planted in the same vicinity.
+Two small Victorian box trees were removed within the southwest corner of the Park Presidio greenway near 14th Avenue at Geary to facilitate the relocation of a Bay Wheels bike share station.
+Four new trees will be planted in the same vicinity.

-13. When would construction start and how long would it last?
+8. When will construction start and how long will it last?

 Contractors: please visit our Info for Contractors webpage for details on project delivery and contract opportunities.

-While construction of SFMTA Geary Boulevard Improvement Project elements on their own would only take about a year, the work is being coordinated with extensive independent utility work sponsored by the San Francisco Public Utilities Commission.
+While construction of SFMTA Geary Boulevard Improvement Project elements on their own will only take about a year, the work is being coordinated with extensive independent utility work by the San Francisco Public Utilities Commission.
 Many of the water and sewer lines under Geary Boulevard are over 100 years old—among the oldest 2% of pipes in the City and in urgent need of rehabilitation.
 Coordinating this work will minimize disruption to the community by focusing activities within one period.
-Construction of the utility work is expected to begin in 2025 and last about three years, with the transportation upgrades, including final roadway repaving, occurring within the last year of work.
-The SFMTA will be working closely with the SFPUC to develop a construction mitigation plan to minimize construction-related impacts, similar to what has been done for past projects.
+Construction of the utility work began in late 2024 and will last about three years, with the transportation upgrades, including final roadway repaving, occurring within the last year of work.
+The SFMTA has worked closely with the SFPUC to develop a construction mitigation plan to minimize construction-related impacts, similar to what has been done for past projects.
+Learn more about SFPUC’s sewer and water project.

 Muni logo